geosolutions-it/MapStore2/docs/user-guide/paragraph-section.md

 * Delete the *Paragraph  Section* through the **Remove** button <img src="../img/button/remove2.jpg" class="ms-docbutton"/>

-The editor can write a test clicking on the text content and customize it through the [Text Editor Toolbar](text-editor-toolbar.md).
+The editor can write a text by clicking on the text content and customize it through the [Text Editor Toolbar](text-editor-toolbar.md).
 A possible result of adding and formatting the text can be the following:

 <img src="../img/paragraph-section/text_content.jpg" class="ms-docimage"/>